gajulatarak/agentic_feedback_system/README.md

 ## License

-This project is part of the Takeda Agentic Feedback System.
+This project is part of the Agentic Feedback System.

 ## Author